Particular/docs.particular.net/nservicebus/sqlserver/addressing_content_sqlserver_[3,3.1).partial.md

 ### Schema

 Schema name is optional.
 Even if it is present in the address, it might be overridden by configuration.
-The following API can be used specify schema for a given destination logical endpoint when [logical routing](/nservicebus/messaging/routing.md#command-routing) is used.
+The following API can be used to specify schema for a given destination logical endpoint when [logical routing](/nservicebus/messaging/routing.md#command-routing) is used.

 snippet: sqlserver-multischema-config-for-endpoint

-When sending to a specific queue using transport address or when configuring schema for replies to older versions of NServiceBus, the queue-based API should be used instead of endpoint-based one.
+When sending to a specific queue using transport address or when configuring schema for replies to older versions of NServiceBus, the queue-based API should be used instead of endpoint-based one:

 snippet: sqlserver-multischema-config-for-queue

-The entire algorithm for calculating the schema is following:
+The entire algorithm for calculating the schema is the following:

  * If schema is configured for a given queue via `UseSchemaForQueue`, the configured value is used.
  * If [logical routing](/nservicebus/messaging/routing.md#command-routing) is used and schema is configured for a given endpoint via `UseSchemaForEndpoint`, the configured schema is used.